 The hilltop fort of Fuerte de San Diego, with a history museum, overlooks the old town and is a great place to spend a few hours away from the surf.
 Guerrero is home to the wave that put Mexico on the surfing map, Petacalco, a world-class right that provides top to bottom barrels with its big and fun peaks that even work chest height and below.

 West Guerrero is full of top quality beach breaks, points and reef/sand combos… all the right ingredients to make your Mexico surf camp the best experience possible!
 With the right swell (small to medium) and some northerly or easterly winds, there’s plenty of lightly surfed waves at places like Copala, La Bocana or the left point at Maldonado, which has S wind protection and more options in the immediate area.

 10. Zicatela & Puerto Escondido

-This is the most famous of Mexico’s surfing areas, in the state of Oaxaca, (pronounced wah-HA-ka), home to arguably the heaviest wave in the country, the Mexican pipeline, in the Zicatela beach located in the town of Puerto Escondido.
-This top to bottom pitching wave is the jewel of surfing in Mexico, the wave should only be tackled by intermediate to advanced surfers who are comfortable in big surf and are looking for an adrenaline fuelled Mexico surfing holiday.
+This is the most famous of Mexico’s surfing areas, in the state of Oaxaca, (pronounced wah-HA-ka), home to arguably the heaviest wave in the country, Puerto Escondido, the Mexican pipeline.
+This top to bottom pitching wave is the jewel of surfing in Mexico, the wave should only be tackled by intermediate to advanced surfers who are comfortable in big surf and are looking for an adrenaline fueled Mexico surfing holiday.